 A Closer look at Isaiah 9:6 without Dogmatic Presuppositions

-Does this popular messianic verse describing the characteristics of Christ (Yahshua Messiah) by the names given to him in certain English translations prove that he is God?
+Does this popular messianic verse describing the characteristics of Christ by the names given to him in certain English translations prove that he is God?

-Well, we should know that cherry picking season is pretty much year round for those within the modern church system because that is the foundation their doctrines are built upon.
+Well, we should know that cherry picking season is pretty much year round for many because that is the foundation their doctrines are built upon.
 They impose their own man-made denominational teachings by isolating particular verses on their own while not considering, and even ignoring the greater context of scripture.

 The purpose of this article will be to explore in more detail the passage of Isaiah 9:6 by looking closer at some alternative renderings of this verse and the cultural significance and use of Hebrew names and places in an attempt to refute some of the popular notions imposed upon it.

 For to us a child is born, to us a son is given, and the government will be on his shoulders.
 And he will be CALLED Wonderful Counselor, MIGHTY GOD, EVERLASTING [aḏ - 5703 [e] FATHER, Prince of Peace. – Isaiah 9:6 NIV

 Most Trinitarian and Oneness doctrine believers use this verse by pointing to the name 'Mighty God' and 'Everlasting Father' as proof that their doctrines are true.
 For the Trinitarian, what they fail to understand is that in their doctrine Christ is not the Father; therefore, that particular name does not work because their creed states otherwise.
 For Oneness proponents this verse is used to prove that Christ is the Father.